GtkBuilder and UI file

 Using ui string

-GtkBuilder can build widgets with string.
+GtkBuilder can build widgets with a string.
 Use gtk_builder_new_from_string instead of gtk_builder_new_from_file.

 char *uistring;